Professional wrestling match types: Triple Cage match

 Triple cage matches have been held by WCW and its predecessor, Jim Crockett Promotions, in which two smaller cages are stacked on top of the cage enclosing the ring.

 At The Great American Bash in 1988, a "Tower of Doom" match was held, in which two teams attempted to make their way from the uppermost cage to the bottom, with victory achieved when all five members of a team escaped a door there.
 The cages were cut off from each other, with doors controlled from outside by referees, who only opened them for two-minute intervals.

-At Uncensored in 1996, a "Doomsday Cage Match" was held where Hulk Hogan and Randy Savage faced off against the Alliance to End Hulkamania, which consisted of Ric Flair, Arn Anderson, Lex Luger, The Taskmaster, Lex Luger, Meng, The Barbarian, The Ultimate Solution and Z-Gangsta.
+At Uncensored in 1996, a "Doomsday Cage Match" was held where Hulk Hogan and Randy Savage faced off against the Alliance to End Hulkamania, which consisted of Ric Flair, Arn Anderson, Lex Luger, The Taskmaster, Meng, The Barbarian, The Ultimate Solution and Z-Gangsta.
 Hogan and Savage had to start at the top of the three tiered structure, and on each level there were members of the Alliance waiting for them.
 The structure featured scaffolding with steps on it to enable the wrestlers to traverse it, with the object being to make it to the bottom cage where the ring was and score a fall to win.

-A triple cage match at WCW's Slamboree in 2000 was held between David Arquette, Diamond Dallas Page, and Jeff Jarrett; it was conducted similarly to a ladder match, with the objective being for the competitors to make their way to the roof of the third cage, and retrieve the championship belt.
+A triple cage match at Slamboree in 2000 was held between David Arquette, Diamond Dallas Page, and Jeff Jarrett; it was conducted similarly to a ladder match, with the objective being for the competitors to make their way to the roof of the third cage, and retrieve the championship belt.
 The roof of the first cage—which extended beyond the apron–had a trapdoor leading to the second cage, which contained weapons.
 The competitors then had to exit through a side door in the second cage, and climb the structure to reach the belt above the third cage.
 The third cage contained guitars, used for Jarrett's signature move.

 The same year, WCW conducted another match using the same structure, "WarGames 2000: Russo's Revenge", on an episode of WCW Monday Nitro.
 Despite sharing its name with WCW's well-known WarGames match, its only similarity was its use of teams.
 A belt was placed inside the uppermost cage, with the first team to have a member escape from the bottom cage with the belt being declared the winner.